atsuyamaru/youtube_simple_influencer_search/README.md

 # youtube_simple_influencer_search with Streamlit, through YouTube API
 this app allows you to find YouTube Influencer candidates easily.
 Filtering the number of subscribers helps you find candidates efficiently.
+You can easily access the contact information of every candidate with the direct contact page links.

 Made with Streamlit,and python > 3.7.
 Check requirements.txt for more packages information.